PPBDS/tutorial.helpers/vignettes/instructions.md

 The most common type of code questions involve the step-by-step process of building a pipe, the final output of which is a nice looking graphic.

-You want to first show the graphic that you will create by the end of the Section.
-You show it once at the start of the Section and once before the last Exercise, as a reminder of what the graphic should look like so students do not need to scroll all the way back up.
+You want to first show the graphic that you will create by the end of the topic.
+You show it once at the start of the topic and once before the last exercise, as a reminder of what the graphic should look like so students do not need to scroll all the way back up.

-You should put the code for the graph in the code chunk at the start of the Section.
+You should put the code for the graph in the code chunk at the start of the topic.
 Save the code to an object.
 The name of the object should have a "_p" suffix, where the "p" stands for "plot."
-This way, you only have to put the object name in the code chunk at the end of the Section rather than copying the code.
+This way, you only have to put the object name in the code chunk at the end of the topic rather than copying the code.

-You then build up the graphic, line by line, over a series of Exercises, providing hints along the way.
+You then build up the graphic, line by line, over a series of exercises, providing hints along the way.

 ### Knowledge Drops<a id="kd"></a>

-The most difficult part of tutorial creation is writing the "knowledge drops," the snippets of wisdom (and the associated links) which are used at the end of each Exercise.
-Some advice:
+The most difficult part of tutorial creation is writing the "knowledge drops," the snippets of wisdom (and the associated links) which are used at the end of each exercise.
+These generally come in two categories: details about R functions/packages/websites and background information about the substative data science problem at hand.

-* Do not expect this to be easy!
+Do not expect this to be easy!
 Good knowledge drops are hard.

-* Make them short.
+Make them short.
 Students will not read more than a sentence or two.

+#### Advice for R Details Knowledge Drops

 * Not sure what knowledge to drop?
-Look up the help page for one of the functions used in the Section.
-Ideally, this will be the function which was used in this Exercise, but it can be one used a few lines above.
+Look up the help page for one of the functions used in the topic.
+Ideally, this will be the function which was used in this exercise, but it can be one used a few lines above.
 The help page will have two areas of interest:
-  * Arguments for the function, some of which will not have been used in the Section but which are still worth mentioning.
+  * Arguments for the function, some of which will not have been used in the topic but which are still worth mentioning.
 A good knowledge drop will mention this argument and describe when it might be useful.
   * Related functions.
 For example, use the "Useful filter functions" section of the `?dplyr::filter` help page.
 All of these make for good knowledge drops!
 Another example is the "See also" section of the `?arrange` help page.
-We can't possibly use every R function in an Exercise, but we can at least describe some of them in knowledge drops.
+We can't possibly use every R function in an exercise, but we can at least describe some of them in knowledge drops.

 * Use high quality links.
   * The second edition of [*R for Data Science*](https://r4ds.hadley.nz/) is amazing.
 Link to it as often as you can.